rei/rei-cedar-docs/docs/components/data-tables/README.md

   ],
   "versions": [
     {
+      "version": "1.0.0",
       "components": [
         {
-        "name": CdrButton,
+          "name": "CdrDataTable",
           "api": {
             "props": [
               {
-            "name": "tag",
+                "name": "id",
                 "type": "string",
-            "default": "'button'",
+                "default": "n/a",
-            "description": "Renders CdrButton as a <button> or <a> element.
-When using the value of <a>, this element renders as an anchor link.
-Possible values: { 'button' | 'a' }"
+                "description": "Sets unique id on <table> element."
               },
               {
-            "name": "type",
-            "type": "string",
-            "default": "'button'",
-            "description": "Sets the button type.
-Possible values: { 'button' | 'submit' | 'reset' }" },
-          {
-            "name": "onClick",
+                "name": "colHeaders",
-            "type": "function",
+                "type": "array/boolean",
-            "default": "return null",
+                "default": "false",
-            "description": "Adds custom click actions."
+                "description": "The colHeaders prop accepts an array of column header strings or a boolean value.
+Renders in the `thead’ slot.
+If the value is false, column heads are not displayed.
+For example, possible values are:  [ ‘Column Header 1’, ‘Column Header 2’, ... ]"
               },
               {
-            "name": "fullWidth",
+                "name": "rowHeaders",
-            "type": "boolean",
+                "type": "array/boolean",
                 "default": "false",
-            "description": "Sets button width to 100%.
-Setting this value to true will set the button width to 100% of the parent container.
-Use the 'fullWidth' prop with the 'size' prop to control top and bottom padding."
+                "description": "The rowHeaders prop accepts an array of row header strings or a boolean value.
+Renders in the ‘tbody’ slot.
+If the value is false, row heads are not displayed.
+For example, possible values are:  [ ‘Row Header 1’, ‘Row Header 2’, ... ]"
               },
               {
-            "name": "size",
-            "type": "string",
-            "default": "'medium'",
-            "description": "Sets the button size.
-Possible values: { 'small' | 'medium' | 'large' }" },
-          {
-            "name": "responsiveSize",
+                "name": "rowData",
                 "type": "array",
-            "default": "N/A",
+                "default": "[]",
-            "description": "Sets the button size at different responsive breakpoints.
-Breakpoints values are: xs, sm, md, and lg.
-Examples: { ‘large@xs’ | ‘small@lg’ }"
+                "description": "Sets an array of objects representing each row in the table."
               },
               {
-            "name": "iconOnly",
+                "name": "keyOrder",
-            "type": "boolean",
+                "type": "array",
-            "default": "false",
+                "default": "[]",
-            "description": "Renders an 'icon-only' button.
-When this value is true, it will override the size and 'responsiveSize' props."
+                "description": "Determines the order of cell content in a row."
               },
               {
-            "name": "onDark",
-            "type": "boolean",
-            "default": "false",
-            "description": "Renders an 'icon-only' button with a light fill color for use on dark backgrounds.
-The 'iconOnly' prop must be true."
-          },
-          {
-            "name": "modifier",
+                "name": "caption",
                 "type": "string",
-            "default": "N/A",
+                "default": "n/a",
-            "description": "Modifies the style variant for this component.
-Possible values: { 'secondary' }" }
+                "description": "Sets the caption text for the table" }
             ],
             "slots": [
               {
-            "name": "default",
+                "name": "thead",
-            "description": "Sets the innerHTML for CdrButton'.
-This is the readable text of the button.
-Leave empty if icon-only."
+                "description": "Sets the innerHTML for the thead element.
+Includes default slot content."
               },
               {
                 "name": "icon",
-            "description": "Sets the innerHTML for CdrButton.
-This is for the icon."
+                "description": "Sets the innerHTML for the tbody element.
+Includes default slot content."
               }
             ],
             "installation": [
               {
                 "name": "@rei/cdr-data-table",
                 "type": "Node module package",
                 "description": "Import the component into your project" },
               {
                 "name": "cdr-data-table.css",
                 "type": "Style sheet",
                 "description": "Component specific styles"
               }
             ]
           }
         }
-    ],
-      "version": "1.0.0"
-    }
-  ],
-  "see_also": [
-    {
-      "text": "See Also",
-    },
-    {
-      "text": "Call to Action",
-      "href": "../cta/"
+      ]
     }
   ]
 }